-A large submarine feature is located within the H12738 survey area.
-The feature, which appears to be a mud flow associated with the Mississippi River Delta, extends from the H12737 survey area to the west and ends in H12739 survey area to the east.
-Depths in this area are as much as 15 feet shoaler than charted.
+The terminus of a large submarine feature is located along the western side of the H12739 survey area.
+The feature, which appears to be the nose of a mud flow associated with the Mississippi River Delta, extends westward into the H12738 and H12737 survey areas.

+Depths in the vicinity of this feature are as much as 15 feet shoaler than charted.